Changissnz/nu_merchant_principal/README.md

 of the next column (third).
 The projected effects vary from a negative value, by function $\mathbb{C}$ inflicted upon agent $S_1$, to nullification of a previous action taken, and the fourth column shows probabilities of these effects' actualization.

+Preventative security is taken by some particular types of information brokers to ensure that some actions cannot be taken by their target.
+Pressure is applied onto the target, so that their decisions are greatly influenced by the necessitation of either guarding their secret/s, or proceeding along with the action that they would have taken if there was no external and aggressive pressure geared against them.

 The information broker's use of these two strategies, implicating security-breaker and preventative security, run